‘THE STOLEN EARTH’/’JOURNEY’S END’

 They eventually bring the Earth back to its proper place and time and the Doctors and companions are thrilled and overjoyed.
 It was one of the happiest and thrilling moments I have ever seen in this story.

 Soon the Doctor says goodbye to his friends.
 Sarah Jane goes back home to her son Luke, Jack goes back to Torchwood, Martha back to U.N.I.T. and Mickey decides to live a new life on the ‘real’ Earth.

 The Doctor also takes Rose and Jackie back to Bad Wolf Bay in Norway on the parallel Earth.
 He leaves them with the human Doctor, as he tells Rose that she can spend the rest of her life with him.

-This is the kindest thing RTD does for Rose, as she can live happily ever after with a human Doctor that looks like David Tennant.
+This was the kindest thing RTD did for Rose, as she can live happily ever after with a human Doctor that looks like David Tennant.
 The real Doctor and Donna leave and head off back to their universe.

 This story however has a tragic end for Donna Noble.
 I don’t know why but I honestly thought she was going to carry on into the next series.
 But Donna has now got the Doctor’s mind inside her head.

 It begins to kill her as there’s an information overload and her brain starts to burn.
 The Doctor knows what’s happening and he can’t let Donna die.
 Donna begs him not to, but he wipes her memory.

 Donna blacks out and the Doctor takes her home.
 He tells Wilfred and Sylvia what’s happened and instructs them not to tell Donna anything about him or the TARDIS, since her mind will burn and die.

 It’s tragic and a harsh thing for RTD to do with Donna.
 Donna is now reverted to that absorbed, annoying, trivial character before she met the Doctor.
 She doesn’t even recognise him which is sad.